Safeguarding Children Policy

 Our staff are available to meet and discuss any health and wellbeing issues that may be affecting the individual child or young person.
 All staff are vigilant and know how to raise concerns about a child or young person.
 In this way we can plan to provide early support to the child or young person and, where appropriate, the family.

-Our care is built around our core Christian values of respect, tolerance and understanding, community, endurance, compassion, courage, peace, perseverance and hope.
-We encompass an ethos of mutual respect and tolerance, diversity and equality throughout St. Rose’s.
-We endeavour to provide our children and young people with knowledge, skills, opportunities and resources which will enable them to realise their full potential.
+Our care is built around our core Christian values of Respect, Courage, Friendship, Determination, Compassion/ Kindness, Community, Peace, Resilience, Hope.
+We encompass an ethos of mutual respect and tolerance, diversity, and equality throughout St. Rose’s.
+We endeavour to provide our children and young people with knowledge, skills, opportunities, and resources which will enable them to realise their full potential.

 TRAINING